-In view of the CV risks associated with ADT, it is essential that the use of these therapies be limited to patients who are likely to derive a net clinical benefit.
-Evidence clearly supports a net benefit among patients with metastatic or locally-advanced prostate cancer.
-Conversely, these benefits have not been reliably demonstrated in patients with low-risk prostate cancer.
-The importance of careful patient selection is illustrated by the results of the bicalutamide Early Prostate Cancer program.
-In three trials (with trial inclusion based on geographic region), progression-free survival (PFS) and overall survival (OS) were compared in patients with non-metastatic prostate cancer randomized to bicalutamide 150 mg daily or placebo, in addition to standard care.
-In the Scandinavian trial, bicalutamide was associated with increased survival among patients with locally advanced disease but decreased survival among those with localized disease.
-In a review of the entire global program, there was a trend towards reduced survival with bicalutamide among patients managed with a watchful waiting approach, underscoring the lack of benefit in low-risk patients.
+CV risks have also been associated with other forms of hormonal therapy.
+Enzalutamide is associated with a nearly three-fold increase in the risk of hypertension, placing patients at risk for both long-term and short-term vascular events.48 Abiraterone is also associated with an increased risk of hypertension, as well as an increased risk of cardiac events, including heart failure.48-50 Androgen suppression, in general, is associated with a prolongation of the QT interval and, therefore, theoretically increased risk of arrhythmia.51 Patient selection In view of the CV risks associated with ADT, it is essential that the use of these therapies be limited to patients who are likely to derive a net clinical benefit.52 Evidence clearly supports a net benefit among patients with metastatic or locally advanced prostate cancer.53 Conversely, these benefits have not been reliably demonstrated in patients with low-risk prostate cancer.
+The importance of careful patient selection is illustrated by the results of the bicalutamide early prostate cancer program.54 In three trials (with trial inclusion based on geographic region), progression-free survival (PFS) and overall survival (OS) were compared in patients with non-metastatic prostate cancer randomized to bicalutamide 150 mg daily or placebo, in addition to standard care.
+In the Scandinavian trial, bicalutamide was associated with increased survival among patients with locally advanced disease but decreased survival among those with localized disease.55 In a review of the entire global program, there was a trend towards reduced survival with bicalutamide among patients managed with a watchful waiting approach, underscoring the lack of benefit in low-risk patients.

 Early data suggest that the risk of CV events may be lower in patients receiving GnRH antagonists compared to GnRH agonists.
-A pooled analysis of patients enrolled in six randomized trials of degarelix vs. GnRH agonists demonstrated a 56% relative reduction in the risk of CV events or death among those randomized to degarelix in the subgroup of patients with pre-existing CV disease.
-Additionally, a study comparing cardiac events in 80 patients randomized to 1 year of treatment with GnRH agonist or antagonist reported a higher number of patients experiencing a major cardiac event in agonist-treated group compared to antagonist-treated patients (20% vs. 3 %).
-It has been proposed that this risk difference may be due to the fact that GnRH antagonists suppress both luteinizing hormone (LH) and follicle-stimulating hormone (FSH), while GnRH agonists primarily suppress LH.
+A pooled analysis of patients enrolled in six randomized trials of degarelix vs. GnRH agonists demonstrated a 56% relative reduction in the risk of CV events or death among those randomized to degarelix in the subgroup of patients with pre-existing CV disease.44 Additionally, a study comparing cardiac events in 80 patients randomized to one year of treatment with GnRH agonist or antagonist reported a higher number of patients experiencing a major cardiac event in the agonist-treated group compared to the antagonist-treated patients (20% vs. 3 %).56 It has been proposed that this risk difference may be due to the fact that GnRH antagonists suppress both luteinizing hormone (LH) and folliclestimulating hormone (FSH), while GnRH agonists primarily suppress LH.
 Alternatively, relative risk may be mediated by GnRH receptors on the surface of T lymphocytes localized to sites of atherosclerotic plaque.
-Ongoing randomized studies, such as PRONOUNCE (ClinicalTrials.gov Identifier: NCT02663908). will provide additional insight into whether GnRH antagonists should be preferentially used instead of GnRH agonists in patients with established CV disease, in whom the risk of CV events is greatest.58
+Ongoing randomized studies, such as PRONOUNCE (ClinicalTrials.gov Identifier: NCT02663908),57 will provide additional insight into whether GnRH antagonists should be preferentially used instead of GnRH agonists in patients with established CV disease, in whom the risk of CV events is greatest.58